onetep-devel/tutorials/source/T9_hematite_dftu.rst

      Fe2 2 6.0 0.0 -10.0 0.00 0.0
    %endblock hubbard

-In this block we setup on the d (l=2) orbitals a U value of 6 the rest are the default parameters.
+We assign a :math:`U` value of 6 to the :math:`d` orbitals (:math:`l=2`) in this block.
+For all other columns, we use default parameters.

-The rest of the blocks are to tell ONETEP for which atom types it has to compute the ldos and dos.
-Related to this functionality we also have to paratemers called dos_smear and pdos_max_l.
-The First relates to the gaussian smearing applied to the dos and the max l quantum number to compute the pdos for.

-The rest of the parameters are self-explanatory with some exception such as maxit_palser_mano and maxit_hotelling which are related to the diagonalisation library.
+The remaining blocks instruct ONETEP which atom types to use for calculating the local density of states (LDOS) and density of states (DOS).
+Two relevant parameters are also important:

+1. dos_smear: Controls the Gaussian smearing applied to the DOS;
+2. pdos_max_l: Specifies the maximum angular momentum quantum number (:math:`l`) for computing the projected DOS.

+Most other parameters are self-explanatory, with a few exceptions:

+- maxit_palser_mano,
+- maxit_hotelling.

+These are associated with the diagonalization library and calculation of the inverse of the overlap matrix.
-If you require more explanation you can refer to the ONETEP keyword database.
+For more detailed explanations of any parameters, consult the ONETEP keyword database.

 **Pseudopotentials**

-It is important to know is that the number of NGWFs depends on your Pseudopotentials.
-If you use your own be sure to modify them.
+The number of NGWFs is determined by your choice of pseudopotentials.
+If you're using different pseudopotentials from the one provided here, make sure to adjust the number of NGWFs accordingly.
-A quick note on the value of the kinetic energy cutoff.
-The very high value is due to the Fe pseudopotential which include 3s and 3p semi-core states.
+Regarding the kinetic energy cutoff: The unusually high value is necessary due to the Fe pseudopotential.
+This particular pseudopotential includes :math:`3s` and :math:`3p` semi-core states, which require a higher cutoff for accurate representation.

 Evaluating the outputs
 ======================
-ONETEP will generate many files based on we configured the calculations, but for this tutorial we will be focusing on few ones.
+ONETEP will generate many files based on how we configured the calculations, but for this tutorial we will be focusing on only a few.

-* .out: the main output file
+* `.out`: the main output file,
-* DOS.txt: Density of states file
+* `DOS.txt`: density of states file,
-* LDOS.txt: Local density of states file
+* `LDOS.txt`: local density of states file,
-* PDOS.txt: Partial density of states file
+* `PDOS.txt`: projected density of states file,
-* spindensity.cube: Cube file necessary to visualise the spin density
+* `spindensity.cube`: cube file necessary to visualise the spin density.

 What to look for in the main output file
 ----------------------------------------

-First thing is to check is the whether the atoms are in the configuration you wanted to (in our case a :math:`\text{Fe}^{3+}` with spin UP or DOWN).
+The first thing is to check is the whether the atoms are in the configuration we wanted (in our case a :math:`\text{Fe}^{3+}` with spin up or down).
-This can be seen by looking for this block for each atom (shown here the down Fe atom)
+This can be seen by looking at this block for each atom (shown here the down Fe atom)

 .. code-block:: none